abyanmajid/notes/notes_self_study/rust/011-enums.md

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```

 **Pattern Matching —** Rust promotes a safer approach to handling optional values using pattern matching, in order to avoid errors like these.
-Specifically, there are two operators you can use for pattern matching in rust, which are:
+Specifically, there are two additional control flow operators you can use for pattern matching in rust, which are:
 - `match`
 - `if let`

-I will explain pattern matching using these operators in <a href="https://github.com/abyanmajid/study-notes/blob/main/notes_self_study/rust/012-match_and_if_let.md">***012-match_and_if_let.md***</a>
+I will explain pattern matching using these control flow operators in <a href="https://github.com/abyanmajid/study-notes/blob/main/notes_self_study/rust/012-match_and_if_let_control_flow_operators.md">***012-match_and_if_let_control_flow_operators.md***</a>